Home

 Sisal rugs are inherently anti-static, so you won't need to think twice about using one near the computer.

 The natural color of sisal is a pleasing neutral tan, with some expected variation.
-When bleached, sisal becomes a pleasing off-white, ideal for clean and bright layouts.
-It also accepts dye well, and can sometimes be found in muted shades of brick red, black, chocolate, and dark green.
+When bleached, sisal becomes off-white, ideal for clean and bright layouts.
+It accepts dye well, and can sometimes be found in muted shades of brick red, black, chocolate as well as dark green.

 Since a sisal rug often resembles the more expensive Japanese tatami mat, you can understand why people go crazy over them.
 Sisal rugs usually cost less than any other type of natural fiber rug, giving people the opportunity to get more out of their decorating budget.
 Best of all, with a sisal rug, you can transform an ordinary space into an extraordinary place.

-Start with any desired aspect (style, color, material, size, etc.) and narrow it down, one option at a time, until you have a rug that's just right for you!
+Select any desired aspect (style, color, material, size).
+Narrow it down, one option at a time, until you have a rug that's just right for you!